sebivenlo/esd-2024-terraform/Retake.md

 ![Terraform_state_file.png](Retake-images/Terraform_state_file.png)

 - Whereas Pulumi stores its state in the Pulumi Cloud by default, enabling “diff”-based reviews through its use of common development languages.
+It allows state storage in S3, Azure Blob or local files, similar to Terraform.

 - When it comes to reusability, Terraform encourages the use of modules for organizing and sharing configurations, while Pulumi relies on standard programming constructs (functions, classes, packages) to enable code reuse, reflecting each tool’s approach to Infrastructure as Code.

+- While Terraform has no build in secret encryption and needs external services like S3 for it, Pulumi has a build-in secret encryption which is stored securely in the Pulumi state.
+It allows also external services if wanted.

 - Basic CLI differences:
 The command line interface to Terraform is the terraform command, which accepts a number of subcommands such as terraform init or terraform plan.